 Watch the video below to see a different kind of Obamacare insurance scam pulled by companies:

-The deadline for the open enrollment was February 15, 2015, but there was a Special Enrollment Period that was added until April 30, for those who qualify.
-Here is where the scammers take advantage of confused people about the enrollment and qualifications, so be aware not to pay any fees to unknown individuals or organizations.
+Here is where the scammers took advantage of confused people about the enrollment and qualifications, so be aware not to pay any fees to unknown individuals or organizations.
 On the other hand, there are no Medicare programs that cover or provide life alert systems to the elderly.
 In fact, Medicare does not cover such systems under their policies.

 It is also important to remember that government program representatives or Medicare representatives will never make house calls to individuals.
 Receiving such a call is a definite red flag that the caller is a scammer.
 Also, do not ever give any caller your personal identifying information such as social security numbers, Medicare or bank account numbers.

 How to report the Affordable Care Act scam:

 Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below:

 If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
 You’ll receive periodical emails and we promise not to spam.
 Last but not least, use the Comments section below to expose other scammers.